Nasenboi/AiudioDataScience_Warnsystem-/README.md

 This Git contains the following:<br />

 1. .ipynb_checkpoints
-   - the final main code as Jupyter Notebook format (.ipynb)
+   - older versions of the main code
-2. .vs
    - saved settings
 3. Archive
    - older versions of the main code and different code for testing